mohawker/star-wars-react/README.md

 Hosted on Github pages at: https://mohawker.github.io/star-wars-react/

-Alternatively, you can run it by forking the repo and running the commands below:
+Alternatively, you can view the web application by forking the repo and running the commands below:

 ```
 cd star-wars-react